passtheticket/DCDumlu/README.md

 ```
 Then provide `IP address of DC`, `Domain name`, `Username`, `Password or NT hash` for LDAP connection.
 :warning: **Please note that `Username` must be like `sAMAccountName` value format and hash format must be like `LM:NT` or `NT:NT`.**
-:warning: **On first use, DCDumlu.py may need to be run two or three times for ldap authentication to be successful.** However, these attempts never lock the user if the credential is correct.

 ![GitHub Logo](images/mavna.PNG)